tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

     }

 Other approaches are possible.
-Implementors MAY use any approach to passing data into test implementations appropriate for their language(s) and environment.
+Implementors MAY use any approach to passing data into Test implementations appropriate for their language(s) and environment.

-#### Example test implementation (non-normative)
+#### 6.4.5 Example Test Implementation (non-normative)

 Given the specification: